 Hurricane Sandy hit hard and fast and the response has been extraordinary.
 From FEMA to Grassroots Organizations, down to individual residents themselves.
 Everyone is helping out, with recovery efforts, but even with this overwhelming response, there was a lack of information sharing during the storm and people were left in the dark.

-Danny, the civilian founder of the Occupy group ‘Occupy Police’ @OccupyPolice on twitter (which worked on calming tension between police and protesters during the height of the occupy protests) started a twitter account named @HC_Sandy (Now @SandyVolunteer) to keep people updated by the minute before and during the storm.
+Danny, the civilian founder of the Occupy group ‘Occupy Police’ @OccupyPolice on twitter (which worked on calming tension between police and protesters during the height of the occupy protests) started a twitter account named @HC_Sandy (Now @SandyVolunteer and now @OccupySandy) to keep people updated by the minute before and during the storm.
 HC_Sandy grew a quick following as the updates and emergency information went out.

 During the storm Danny was in touch with Occupy Wall St and explained to them how the information sharing that was being done through HC_Sandy and the rest of Occupy quickly got on board and ‘OccupySandy’ was born.